SALT-Lab-Human-AI/project-check-point-1-NOODEIA/setup/ACE_README.md

 * **Pipeline LLM** – The ACE pipeline now reads the same Gemini configuration (`GEMINI_MODEL`, `ACE_LLM_TEMPERATURE`) used by the primary agent, so reflector/curator calls stay on the supported model set.
 * **Thought logging** – The CoT/ToT/ReAct solvers emit `[ACE Thought]` lines showing scratchpads, branch scores, and tool outputs, mirroring the agent’s reasoning in the terminal while user-facing replies stay concise.
 * **Memory logging** – Context injection prints each retrieved bullet (ID, decay score, helpful/harmful counts, tags, content).
 Pruning and delta application log every removal/addition/update so you can watch the playbook evolve in real time.
-* **Lesson/delta logging** – After reflection the pipeline lists every lesson; delta creation dumps the raw curator payload (when it fails) and logs each new/updated/removed bullet plus metadata so you can trace exactly what changed.
+* **Lesson/delta logging** – After reflection the pipeline lists every lesson.
+If `ACE_CURATOR_USE_LLM=true`, the curator calls Gemini (JSON-only mode), retries on parse errors, logs the raw output, and otherwise falls back to heuristic lessons; with the default heuristic mode, no LLM call is made.
+* **Fallback curation** – When the heuristic path is used (default) or Gemini still fails after retries, each lesson is automatically turned into a new bullet (with inferred tags, learner/topic/concept, and memory type) so the playbook continues to grow, and that fallback action is logged.
+* **Curator modes** – `ACE_CURATOR_USE_LLM=false` (default) keeps curation heuristic and deterministic; flipping it on uses Gemini with schema retries, then gracefully falls back to the heuristic so no delta is ever lost.

 ### Key Implementation Snippets